Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 ### Install Pandoc

 Go to http://pandoc.org/installing.html#windows

 Download and run the installer

 ### Install 32-bit Cygwin

-Cygwin is needed for the ssh, rsync, and curl commands only.
+Cygwin is needed for the `ssh`, `rsync`, and `curl` commands only.

-Download and run setup-x86.exe to install or update Cygwin.
+Download and run `setup-x86.exe` to install or update Cygwin.

 Install for all users.

-Make sure packages openssh, rsync, and curl are selected (the 3 of them are in the Net category).
+Make sure packages `openssh`, `rsync`, and `curl` are selected (the 3 of them are in the Net category).

 Note that this installs the Cygwin 32-bit DLL.

-### Prepend C:\cygwin\bin to PATH

-See "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this.
+Prepend `C:\cygwin\bin` to `PATH` (see "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this).

-TESTING: Open a PowerShell window and try to run ssh, rsync, or curl in it.
+TESTING: Open a PowerShell window and try to run `ssh`, `rsync`, or `curl` in it.
 Do this by just typing the name of the command followed by <Enter>.
-If PATH was set correctly, the command should be found (the Cygwin executables are in C:\cygwin\bin).
+If `PATH` was set correctly, the command should be found (the Cygwin executables are in `C:\cygwin\bin`).

 ### Install Rtools

 Download `Rtools*.exe` from https://CRAN.R-project.org/bin/windows/Rtools/

-For the devel builds: choose the latest version (NOT frozen) For the release builds: choose the latest *frozen* version
+For the devel builds, choose the latest version (NOT frozen), for the release builds, choose the latest _frozen_ version.

-On the Select Components page: select everything *except* Cygwin DLLs and the "Extras" files
+On the Select Components page: select everything **except** Cygwin DLLs and the "Extras" files

 On the Select Additional Tasks page: select everything